Japan has launched a miniature space elevator

 Luckily you don’t have to be Doctor Who or travel through space or even wait until 2050 for the LIFTEX show.
 The show opens at Excel London 15-16 May 2019 and transport there is by far more conventional means.
 However, if you do have a TARDIS do feel free to pop in there are plenty of parking spaces available!

 Tell us the background to your business, when was it started and what do you specialise in?
-Indastria was born…Read More
+Hydratec was established…Read More

 Tell us the background to your business, when was it started and what do you specialise in?
-My father Pete…Read More
+Lester Controls was…Read More